Critical intermittency in rational maps: Degree example

 is dense in $\mathbb C$.
 Using the attraction under $f_0$ to the point $\infty$, we can consider a starting value $z_0$ that is unequal to but arbitrarily close to $0$.
 We may therefore assume that, for $k \in \mathbb N$ large, the point $2^k z_0$ is still close to zero.
 For $j \le k$ we obtain that

 when $f_0^j f_1^n (z_0)$ is still sufficiently close to the origin.
 The assumption that $S^\prime$ is dense implies that by starting with smaller and smaller values of $z_0$, the set of points $f_0^j f_1^n(z_0)$ becomes more and more dense in a round annulus centered at $0$ of arbitrarily large modulus.
-As in Remark \ref{r:transitive expansion} it follows that the semi-group orbit is dense in $\wC$. \end{remark}
+As in the proof of Theorem~\ref{t:densegeneral} it follows that the semi-group orbit is dense in $\wC$. \end{remark}

 \begin{remark} The Fatou set $F(G)$ of the semi-group $G = \langle f_0,f_1\rangle$ is the set of points where $G$ is normal.
 The Julia set $J(G)$, defined as the complement $\wC \setminus F(G)$, is a closed backward invariant set.
 Under the assumptions of Theorem~\ref{t:minimal}, $J(G)$ equals $\wC$.
 Indeed, the Julia set contains $0$ and by backward invariance also $\infty$.
 By \cite{hm96a} it contains a neighborhood of $\infty$ and then using Theorem~\ref{t:minimal} it equals $\wC$.
 By \cite{hm96b}, repelling fixed points of elements of $G$ lie dense in $J(G) = \wC$. \end{remark}